-Opioids are a class of narcotic substances that bind to receptors in the brain to produce pain relief, anesthesia, or euphoria (Hughes et al., 2016).
-Prolonged use causes tolerance, or the need for increasing doses to produce an effect, which can lead to non-fatal or fatal drug overdoses (ACOG, "Opioid," 2017).
-Non-fatal overdoses can result in kidney failure, heart problems, nerve damage, and anoxic brain injuries (Clark, 2014).
+Opioids are a class of narcotics that bind to receptors in the brain to produce pain relief, anesthesia, or euphoria (Hughes et al., 2016).
+After prolonged use, increasing doses are needed to produce an effect (tolerance), which can lead to drug overdoses (ACOG, "Opioid," 2017); these overdoses may result in kidney failure, heart problems, nerve damage, anoxic brain injuries, and death (Clark, 2014).

-Between 1999 and 2015, overdose fatalities increased from 8,050 to 33,091 in the U.S. (O'Donnell, Gladden, & Seth, 2017).
-Increasingly, overdose deaths are due to synthetic opioids (O'Donnell, Halpin, Mattson, Goldberger, & Gladden, 2017; O'Donnell, Gladden, & Seth, 2017) or other illicit substances (O'Donnell, Gladden, Mattson, Hunter, & Davis, 2020)
+Between 1999 and 2015, overdose fatalities quadrupled in the U.S. (O'Donnell, Gladden, & Seth, 2017), driven by synthetic opioids (O'Donnell, Halpin, Mattson, Goldberger, & Gladden, 2017; O'Donnell, Gladden, & Seth, 2017) or other illicit substances (O'Donnell, Gladden, Mattson, Hunter, & Davis, 2020).
+During the early months of the COVID-19 pandemic, reports of hospitalization, emergency medical services, and deaths due to opioid overdoses increased greatly in various areas of the U.S., including Kentucky (Rodda, West, & LeSaint, 2020; Slavova, Rock, Bush, Quesinberry, & Walsh, 2020).